Jocelynmie/sekai-recommendation-agent/README.md

 - **Evaluation Agent**: Continuously evaluates recommendation quality and logs metrics.
 - **Prompt Optimizer**: Dynamically updates prompts and strategies based on evaluation feedback.
 - **BudgetMonitor**: Monitors and controls API usage and cost.

+Why not LangGraph?

+1️⃣ Task simplicity — our optimisation loop is linear, no branching DAG required.
+2️⃣ Performance — writing the loop myself strips away framework overhead and cold‑start latency.
+3️⃣ Maintainability — 50 lines of explicit Python are easier to debug than a hidden state machine.
+4️⃣ Extensibility — my BaseAgent mix‑in lets us drop new agents in with two methods.
+If we ever need complex fan‑out workflows or dynamic routing, migrating to LangGraph would be a natural next step.
+For now, custom code is the leanest choice

 ---